JahinHasanSneha/Chahida/README.md

 Whether you are searching for urgent assistance, academic collaboration, or entrepreneurial opportunities, Chahida connects you to what you need, when you need it.

 ❓ <h3><b>Why Chahida?</b></h3>
-Are you tired of searching through multiple platforms just to find help?
+Are you tired of searching through multiple platforms just to find help?<br>
 Do you have a limited personal network and struggle to get timely support?

 Chahida is built to solve this problem.